 - Rajagiri Lena mountain

-Mihinthalawa is the main mountain and where the Aradhana gala (The rock of invitation) and the main Mahaseya stupa is situated.
+Mihinthalawa is the main mountain where the Aradhana gala (The rock of invitation) and the main Mahaseya stupa is situated.

-alternate names : mihinthalawa, Mihinthalaya, mihinthale
+alternate names : Mihinthalawa, Mihinthalaya, Mihinthale

 Most Commonly visited places in Mihintale

-From the main carpark, pilgrims will pass the following main sites in Mihintale while walking up to the Aradhana Gala, the Rock of Invitation.
+From the main car park, pilgrims will pass the following main sites in Mihintale while walking up to the Aradhana Gala, the Rock of Invitation.
 Walking along the massive stone footsteps, you will arrive at the ‘Meda Maluwa’ , the middle courtyard.

 Refectory or the Alms Hall

 The Courtyard is situated to the left at the end of the third flight of steps just before reaching ‘Meda Maluwa’.
 To the left of the courtyard is the refectory.
 The quadrangle is 62 feet (19 m) in length and 25 ft (7.6 m) in breadth and is surrounded by the storeroom.
-Since a part of a pipe line has been discovered here, it can be concluded that a systematic and well planned pipe borne scheme was provided.
+Since a part of a pipeline has been discovered here, it can be concluded that a systematic and well-planned pipe borne scheme was provided.
 Two stone troughs can be seen here, which would have been used to store food close to the refectory. [ … more information … ]

 Dalada Ge (Relic House and the Inscription of King Mahinda IV)

-This building lie on the ‘Meda Maluwa‘ it self and on the right to the Relic House.
+This building lies on the ‘Meda Maluwa’ itself and on the right of the Relic House.
 An integral part of a Buddhist monastery is the Sannipatha Salawa or the Assembly Hall where the Bhikkhus of the monastery met to discuss matters of common interest pertaining to the rules of discipline administration.
 The stone slab at the center is where the most senior of the monks sat surrounded by the rest.
 The Hall is square in plan with a side about 62 feet in length.
 It had no enclosing walls or rooms attached to it.
 The roof was carried by symmetrically arranged stone pillars that still survive though now without the roof. [ … more information … ]

 Sela Chaithya (Ambastala Dagoba)